SyncGM/external-text/README.md

 Usage
 -----------------------------------------------------------------------------
-Create a text file in the Data folder.
-Name it Text.
-There, you've done the hard part!
-To add text to the file, use this format:
+Create a directory named Text in the Data folder for your project.
+Inside of this directory, create a text file -- there, you've done the hard part!
+You can add as many text files to the folder as you'd like, and can even add subfolders for organization.
+The names don't matter, so do whatever works for you!
+To add text to the files, use this format:

    `[Key] !Key!`
    `[Face] !File!, !Index!`